CajunAvenger/LackeyBot/README.md

 Additionally, you can add $img/!img/?img to your command to show the image instead of the card text, or $rul/!rul/?rul to include any rulings LackeyBot has on it.

 When LackeyBot posts the fetched card, it will add a few reactions.
 X deletes the post, the magnifying glass toggles the card image, the ruler shows any rulings for the card, and the $, !, and ? switch it as though the card had been called in `[[square brackets]]`, `<<angle brackets>>`, or `{{curly brackets}}` respectively, for when you use the wrong ones.

 ![Reaction image](https://cdn.discordapp.com/attachments/443557716842250240/754859046389022790/unknown.png)

 ### Other LackeyBot Magic commands:
 Command | Description
 ------- | -----------
-`<<Card Name>>` | Returns the card text of Card Name, or the closest thing LackeyBot's fuzzy search finds `<<Card Name_SET|(Scryfall query)` | Optional filters. _SET prioritizes cards that are in that set, useful for pulling particular reprints.
+`<<Card Name>>` | Returns the card text of Card Name, or the closest thing LackeyBot's fuzzy search finds `<<Card Name_SETl(Scryfall query)` | Optional filters. _SET prioritizes cards that are in that set, useful for pulling particular reprints.
 Scryfall queries after a pipe filter out all cards that don't match the query.
 !codes | Returns an embed of all set codes for the database !stat SET | Returns some stats for the given set code !open SET | Opens a pack of the given set code in an embed only the command-sender can interact with